AhmedMorgaan/Morgan-Movies/README.md

-# Morgan Movies
+# MorGan Movies

-An android app built using [kotlin](https://kotlinlang.org/docs/getting-started.html) that consumes [TMDB API](https://developers.themoviedb.org/3/getting-started/introduction) to display the current trending, upcoming, top rated, and popular movies and tv-shows.
-It also suggests films based on your watch list.
+An Android app built with [kotlin](https://kotlinlang.org/docs/getting-started.html) that integrates [TMDB API](https://developers.themoviedb.org/3/getting-started/introduction) to display trending, upcoming, top-rated, and popular movies, as well as popular actors and TV shows.
+The app also includes a search feature to find movies or actors by name and provides personalized film recommendations based on your watchlist.

 <p align="center"> <img src="screenshots/project_home.png" width="750"> </p>